jbji/ZaunChat/README.md

 # License #

-This project is licensed under the GNU license.
+This project is licensed under the GPL license.
 See [LICENSE](./LICENSE)

 # ZaunChat